tasxatzial/leetcode-js/problems/421/algorithms.md

 ## Trie

-This solution is based on the fact that A XOR B is maximized when the corresponding bits of the binary representations of A and B are different.
+The solution is based on the fact that A XOR B is maximized when the corresponding bits of the binary representations of A and B are different.

 1. Convert each number to its 32-bit binary representation and store it in a Trie.
 Use one node for each digit.